Our Law Firm Tackles Tough Cases

 Many law firms talk about what they can do for accident victims.
 We believe results speak louder than words.
 In case after case, we have consistently obtained sizable settlements and verdicts for people injured in accidents caused by reckless or negligent truck drivers.

 What's the secret to our success?
 Attorney Plotnick and his dedicated legal team work tirelessly on every single case.
 This starts with our very first meeting with you.
+Your attorney has to know where to look for the evidence that will piece together the cause of the accident.
 We take the time to find out exactly what happened to you.
-That way, we can work with you and develop a unique strategy for addressing your specific legal needs.
-And, your attorney has to know where to look for the evidence that pieces the cause of the accident together.
-That may include an expert.
+That way, we can work with you and develop a unique strategy for addressing your specific legal needs, which includes the use of experts where needed.

 The Black Box and GPS Data